Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/creek-river-program.md

 In this chapter, we've updated our `Program.cs` file to configure Entity Framework Core and set up the necessary services for our application.
 We've learned about:

 1. The role of `Program.cs` in minimal APIs
+2. How to organize our project with an `Endpoints` directory
-2. How to configure Entity Framework Core with Npgsql
+3. How to configure Entity Framework Core with Npgsql
-3. How to configure JSON serialization options
+4. How to configure JSON serialization options
-4. The concept of dependency injection
+5. The concept of dependency injection
+6. How to map endpoints by resource using extension methods

 In the next chapter, we'll create our first migration to create the database tables and seed the database with initial data.